buttonsrtoys/mvvm_plus/README.md

 late final counter = ValueNotifier<int>(0)..addListener(buildView);
 ```

-Because typing `..addListener(buildView)` for every property can get tedious, ViewModel has a convenience method `createProperty` that adds the `buildView` listener for you:
+Because typing `..addListener(buildView)` for every property can get tedious, ViewModel has a convenience method `createProperty` that adds the `buildView` listener for you.
+So you could refactor the line above as:

 ```dart
 late final counter = buildProperty<int>(0);